daniel-j/eqbeats-app/README.md

  * Responsive design for smaller screens
  * Mobile support (Android, iOS..)
  * Context menu on tracks, right now only tracks in playlists are queueable
- * Search, browse all artists and tracks available

 Thanks
 ---